robert17/iotf-rtd/docs/libraries/embedded_c.rst

 --------------
 To install the Internet of Things Foundation client library for Embedded C follow the instructions below.

 1. To install the latest version of the library, enter the following code in your command line.
-The client is also available at https://github.com/ibm-messaging/iotf-embeddedc.

 .. code::